BACH NOTES – Our Journal

 Our Journal is published in the spirit of the 19th century German romantic composer Robert Schumann, who was also a journalist and a leading light in the movement to revive Bach’s music.

 Bach Notes is distributed free and posted on our website.
-The latest is accessed by clicking on the link below.
+The latest is accessed by clicking on the link above.
 Acrobat Reader will be required.

 Samples & Archives